itisyb/wisprarch/docs/configuration.md

 # Validate the stored provider without starting a recording session
 audetic provider test
 ```

+**What each command does:**
+- **`provider show`**: Displays your current provider, model, and language settings (API keys are masked for security)
+- **`provider configure`**: Interactive wizard that walks you through selecting a provider (Audetic API, OpenAI API, OpenAI CLI, whisper.cpp) and setting up credentials/paths
+- **`provider test`**: Validates your provider configuration without recording audio - useful for troubleshooting

 > **Note:** `audetic provider configure` must run in a TTY/interactive shell.
 When the command detects piped/stdin input it logs an info message and exits so you can update the config file manually instead.